 Many plants poisonous to dogs are very common in backyards.
 These toxic time-bombs range from being only mildly toxic (for example, causing vomiting) to being responsible for more serious canine health problems.
 If you wish to err on the safe side, thoroughly research any vegetation, berries, etc. to which your canine friend has access.

 But it is beyond the scope of this article to delve into those details.
-I am a landscaping enthusiast, not a toxicologist, so further questions should be addressed to those more expert in the field than I. Nor is the following list of plants poisonous to dogs intended in any way to be complete.
-Rather, it is a sampling of the lists of plants poisonous to dogs provided by such organizations as the ASPCA and the Humane Society; consider the list as a springboard to further research.
-Many (but not necessarily all) of the examples on my list are also toxic to cats and humans as well.
+Such questions should be addressed to toxicologists.
+Nor is the following list of plants poisonous to dogs intended in any way to be complete.
+Rather, it is a sampling of the lists of plants poisonous to dogs provided by such organizations as the ASPCA and the Humane Society.
+Consider the list as a springboard to further research.
+Many (but not necessarily all) of the examples on this list are also toxic to cats and humans, as well.

-I have organized this list of plants poisonous to dogs according to type (vines, shrubs, etc.), as an indication of the potential scope of the problem, as well as to make the plant list easier to read.
+This list of plants poisonous to dogs has been organized according to type (vines, shrubs, etc.), as an indication of the potential scope of the problem, as well as to make the plant list easier to read.

 Cold-Hardy, Perennial Flowers

 The toxic nature of some of the plants poisonous to dogs will probably come as no surprise to some of you.
 The danger posed by foxglove, for example, is fairly common knowledge.